top of page

 What does Peter’s response in verse 9 tell you about his desire to be with Jesus?

 Peter wants to be “all in” with Jesus – to be fully devoted to him.
-He doesn’t understand the point of what Jesus is doing, but he knows he wants to share fully in what Jesus is doing.
-How can we emulate or take a lesson from Peter’s desire to give himself so fully to Jesus?
+He doesn’t understand the point of what Jesus is doing, but he knows he wants to share fully in whatever Jesus is doing.
+How can we emulate Peter or take a lesson from his desire to give himself so fully to Jesus?

 What might God be calling you to do right now that would be a step toward giving yourself more fully to Jesus?

 In verse 10, Jesus tells Peter that those who have bathed only need their feet washed.
 This is literally true, but it also has a symbolic meaning.
-The word for bathed (or washed) is also used in the New Testament for our being cleansed of our sins and in some cases may imply the image of baptism.
+The word for “bathed” is also used in the New Testament for our being cleansed of our sins and sometimes suggests the image of baptism.
 If we have been washed clean in baptism, how might we still need our “feet” washed?

 In verses 12-17, how does Jesus explain what he has just done?